Narraguagus softball team looking to make longer playoff run this season

-The 2016 softball season ended too soon for the Narraguagus High School Knights from Harrington.
+The 2016 softball season ended too soon for the Narraguagus High School Knights.

-After going undefeated during the regular season, the top-seeded Knights were upset by eighth seed Piscataquis Community High School of Guilford in the Class C North quarterfinals, 11-8.
+After going undefeated during the regular season, the top-seeded Knights from Harrington were upset 11-8 by eighth seed Piscataquis Community of Guilford in the Class C North quarterfinals.

-Head coach Tracie Martin has just three starters back off last year’s team and is starting five freshmen but the Knights haven’t missed a beat, taking a 6-0 record into a Thursday game against Greenville.
+Head coach Tracie Martin has only three starters back off last year’s team and is starting five freshmen but the Knights haven’t missed a beat, taking a 6-0 record into a Thursday game against Greenville.

-They have outscored their opponents 85-7 and are hoping to make a much deeper run in the playoffs this season.
+They have outscored their opponents 85-7 and are hoping to make a deeper run in the playoffs this season.

-One of the three returnees is sophomore pitcher Lanie Perry, who had an outstanding freshman season and is even better this season according to Martin.
+One of the three returnees is sophomore pitcher Lanie Perry, who had an outstanding freshman season and is even better this season, according to Martin.

-“She is hitting her spots better and is a little stronger,” said Martin who pointed out that Perry has been working with well-respected pitching coach Rick Roberts from Ellsworth since she was in fourth grade.
+“She is hitting her spots better and is a little stronger,” said Martin, who pointed out that Perry has been working with well-respected pitching coach Rick Roberts from Ellsworth since she was in fourth grade.

 The other two starters are junior shortstop Madison Leighton and sophomore third baseman Kylee Joyce.

-Perry, Leighton and Joyce are also considered the team’s top offensive catalysts.
+Perry, Leighton and Joyce also are considered the team’s offensive catalysts.

 The freshman starters are first baseman Kirstin Kennedy, catcher Kaci Alley, second baseman Emma Redimarker, center fielder Anna Taylor and either Breanna Kenney or Madelyn Willey in right field.